Securing SQL Server in a DevOps World

 Regular audits and monitoring

 Continuous monitoring is your safety net.
 Regular audits of who accessed what, when, and what changes were made are crucial for maintaining a secure environment.
-This is not just about compliance; it’s about identifying potential internal and external threats before they become a problem.
+This is not just about compliance; it’s about identifying potential internal and external threats before they become problematic.
 Tools that provide real-time monitoring and alerting can be integrated into the DevOps pipeline to ensure ongoing scrutiny.
 These audits can also serve as a valuable resource for training and improving security measures.

 Data encryption techniques